 Let's take a look.

 To illustrate converting formulas to values, let's look at an example that uses the RANDBETWEEN function to assign a list of people randomly to four different groups.
-RANDBETWEEN takes two arguments, the first argument is the bottom value, and the second argument the top value.
+RANDBETWEEN takes two arguments: the first argument is the bottom value, and the second argument is the top value.

-In this case, I'll use 1 and 4, since we want four groups.
+In this case, We'll use 1 and 4, because we want four groups.
 Once I copy the formula down, each person in the list has a group number between 1 and 4.

 Remember that you could use the keyboard shortcut F9 to replace a formula with a value in a single cell.
 Just edit the cell, put the cursor in the formula, then press F9.
-Excel will replace the selection with the result of the calculation and you can press enter to update the cell.
+Excel will replace the formula with the result of its calculation and you can press Enter to update the cell.